microsoft/react-native-windows/CONTRIBUTING.md

 ## 👨‍💻Development

+> **System Requirements:** Contributing to this project requires a Windows machine, see [rnw-dependencies](https://microsoft.github.io/react-native-windows/docs/next/rnw-dependencies) for more info on this and the script for installing required dependencies.

 ### 🚧 Fork, Clone, Branch and Create your PR

-RNW uses the ["Fork and pull"](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/getting-started/about-collaborative-development-models#fork-and-pull-model) model for accepting and integrating code changes.
+As is standard for GitHub and open source projects, RNW uses the ["Fork and pull"](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/getting-started/about-collaborative-development-models#fork-and-pull-model) model for accepting and integrating code changes.

 Here's what the contribution process looks like:

 1. Fork the repo if you haven't already.
 1. Clone your fork locally.
 1. Create & push a feature branch.
-1. Work on your changes.
+1. Make the desired changes.
 1. Test your changes.
 1. Open a Pull Request (PR) and address any feedback.